Blog Article

 The fix – and the trap to avoid

-The usual response, once someone notices the pain, is to shop for a new platform: a CDP, a CRM module, a "customer 360" add-on.
-That's risky - unless it's scoped specifically as the unifying layer, with a mandate to reconcile across systems already in place, it becomes a seventh system with its own definition of "the customer."
-The fragmentation doesn't disappear.
-It gets a new member.
+The usual response, once someone notices the pain, is to shop for a new platform: a CDP, a CRM module, a 'customer 360' add-on.
+That's risky.
+Unless it's scoped specifically as the unifying layer, with a mandate to reconcile across systems already in place, it becomes a seventh system with its own definition of 'the customer'.
+The fragmentation doesn't disappear, it gets a new member.

 Our recommendation wasn't to replace the organisation's systems.
 It was to build a unified customer ID and shared data layer connecting what was already there:

-• Define "a customer" as one concept across the organisation, not one per system
+• Define 'a customer' as one concept across the organisation, not one per system.

-• Build the process that matches and merges ticketing, e-commerce, app, marketing, survey, and donation records into that single ID
+• Build the process that matches and merges ticketing, ecommerce, app, marketing, survey and donation records into that single ID.

-• Put the unified view in front of marketing, commercial teams, and leadership - for personalisation, partner reporting, and a real picture of the customer
+• Put the unified view in front of marketing, commercial teams and leadership – for personalisation, partner reporting and a real picture of the customer.

-None of it requires ripping out existing systems - it's the connective layer that was missing, and it's lower-risk and faster to show value than a platform replacement.
+None of it requires ripping out existing systems.
+It's the connective layer that was missing, and it's lower-risk and faster to show value than a platform replacement.

 Conclusion

-Chasing "better personalisation" and "better partner reporting" as separate projects misses the point.
+Chasing 'better personalisation' and 'better partner reporting' as separate projects misses the point.
 Both trace back to the same cause: no single, shared definition of who the customer is.

 Key takeaways